 The locations of groundwater monitoring wells are shown in Figure 6.4-2, with approximate screen depth intervals for wells related to sampling programs illustrated in Figure 6.4-1.
-In 2017 ten glacial and Silurian dolostone (Joliet Formation) monitoring wells at the CUB Pipe and Clay Tile Field were sampled as part of ongoing RCRA Facility Investigation (RFI) corrective actions at these locations.
+In 2018 five glacial and Silurian dolostone (Joliet Formation) monitoring wells at the CUB Pipe and Clay Tile Field (Solid Waste Management Unit, or SWMU 12) were sampled as part of ongoing RCRA Facility Investigation (RFI) corrective actions at these locations.
+Due to changes in the depths of chloride concentrations since wells were installed, Illinois EPA is requiring the installation of four new wells at SWMU 12 in 2019.
 During 2006, the Meson and Neutrino Soil Activation Areas were removed from the RFI as a SWMU; however, under the laboratory's environmental surveillance program, sampling continues in the five Joliet Formation wells in this region.
 For informational purposes, and as a courtesy, the results are reported to the IEPA annually.
 Four background wells (Joliet Formation) were sampled to assess base-line tritium levels at the up gradient (north) edge of the laboratory property (BMW-1 through BMW-4) and one Elwood Formation well was sampled to assess tritium levels near the NuMI Target Hall (S-1426-2).
 An additional 124 wells with various screen depth intervals (Figure 6.4-2) are used as piezometers (pore-water pressure measuring apparatus) to gather information on groundwater flow directions site-wide.
 These data are used in conceptualizing the horizontal and vertical transport of potential contaminants from past and present operational areas of concern.